Arlanthir/notes/CardMagic.md

 13. Reveal the face-down piles and show that your black cards are underneath the spectator's black cards, and the same for red.
 14. The coordination/synchronization was a success!

+# Numerology (Card College Lightest)

+(Interesting trick to deal a lot of cards face up and stack or memorize cards for other tricks)

+1. Have the spectator shuffle the deck.
+2. Have the spectator cut about a quarter of the deck (must &le; 19 cards)
+3. Ask them to count the cards they have selected, in secret, and store them away.
+4. Deal cards from the rest of the deck, face up.
+5. The spectator should remember which card landed in the position of their number.
+6. Stop at 19th card.
+7. Ask "I assume you must have seen your card, yes?".
+8. Put the rest of the deck on top.
+9. Seen card is 33th (`52 - 19`) from the top (because it's `19 - x` from the bottom and there are `x` cards missing on top).
+10. Spectator should repeat 3 times:
+    1. Draw a card from the deck face-up into a pile while counting "10".
+    2. Draw another on top counting "9".
+    3. Repeat until they reach "1".
+    4. If any card matches the number they are saying, stop, leaving that card on top.
+Aces count as 1, court cards can count as 10.
+    5. Otherwise, on "0", take the top card from the deck and leave it face-down on top of the pile.
+11. Sum the values of the cards in the piles (face-down cards are 0).
+The spectator's card is at that position in the remainder of the deck!

 ## Man seeks woman

 This trick uses the Ramasee principle, where you reverse one of the piles and loop any of the piles until they match.